khofstadter/CS220-AU-navigating-the-digital-world/README.md

 - brainstorm about other projects (performance in Hex?)
 - send email to Tom (SU media) when can you come to intro your work?
 - incorporate: https://www.essex.ac.uk/staff/working-with-information-and-data
+- (if possible) try to add the .svg file so it's centred
+- find Prensky and V&R articles and hyperlink

 ### by week 4
 - screencast for GitHub vs Wordpress